Plasmid: Plasmid maintenance

 Some plasmids or microbial hosts include an addiction system or postsegregational killing system (PSK), such as the hok/sok (host killing/suppressor of killing) system of plasmid R1 in Escherichia coli.
 This variant produces both a long-lived poison and a short-lived antidote.
 Several types of plasmid addiction systems (toxin/ antitoxin, metabolism-based, ORT systems) were described in the literature and used in biotechnical (fermentation) or biomedical (vaccine therapy) applications.
 Daughter cells that retain a copy of the plasmid survive, while a daughter cell that fails to inherit the plasmid dies or suffers a reduced growth-rate because of the lingering poison from the parent cell.
 Finally, the overall productivity could be enhanced.

 In contrast, plasmids used in biotechnology, such as pUC18, pBR322 and derived vectors, hardly ever contain toxin-antitoxin addiction systems, and therefore need to be kept under antibiotic pressure to avoid plasmid loss.

-Plasmids in nature
+Plasmids in eukaryotes

+Plasmids replicated and expressed by the eukaryotic cell's machinery may reside in the cytoplasm or the cell nucleus, with different plasmids having different preferences.
+In addition, eukaryotes have two endosymbiotic organelles with their own genome and genetic machinery – the mitochondrion and the chloroplast – and each of these can carry plasmids in addition to the main organellar genome molecule.

+Eukaryotic cytoplasmic plasmids

-Yeast plasmids
+Yeast cytoplasmic plasmids

-Yeasts naturally harbour various plasmids.
-Notable among them are 2 μm plasmids—small circular plasmids often used for genetic engineering of yeast—and linear pGKL plasmids from Kluyveromyces lactis, that are responsible for killer phenotypes.
+The natural linear pGKL plasmids from Kluyveromyces lactis are responsible for killer phenotypes.
+They can be put into the common baker's yeast S. cerevisiae.

+Eukaryotic nuclear plasmids

+Plasmids enter the nucleus during cell division, being rolled up in the nuclear envelope as it is reformed.
+As a result, nuclear plasmids do not work in non-dividing cells.

+Yeast nuclear plasmids

+The natural 2 micron plasmid (named after the fact that it is about 2 μm in size) is found in the common baker's yeast S. cerevisiae.
+It resides in the nucleus in 30–40 copies per cell.
+It is often modified for genetic engineering of yeast.

 Other types of plasmids are often related to yeast cloning vectors that include: